dwyl/PWA-Liveview/README.md

 This second point is valid for any `LiveView` webapp.
 You should use dynamic imports for code splitting.
 `Vite` can use `Rollup`  to build so you can take advantage of its code splitting performance.

 This means that instead of loading a big chunk of 100kB or more, you end up with loading several JS files.
 For example, in this code, the biggest is `Phoenix` (30kB gzip).

-This is important for the first rendering, and since you are doing SSR, you would degrade the first rendering performance.
+This is important for the first rendering, and since you are doing SSR, you want to keep the first rendering performance.

 __Why `SolidJS`__ ?